kildom/triwasm/notes.md

     * Memory data may contain special string e.g. `__triVM_inline_asm_begin_378dkjaJhDk278B28:function_name:code:__triVM_inline_asm_end_378dkjaJhDk278B28`.
       Function body and locals of function `function_name` will be removed and replaced by the `code` which is triVM assembly code.
     * Other modules can also use this feature.
+  * Security issue to solve: attacker may create very long instructions using variable length address of read/write instructions.
+    Host will allow limited number of instructions, but still it will take a long time to process very long instructions.
   * CoreMark test for wasm:
     https://github.com/wasm3/wasm-coremark
   * List of other engines: